 Multiple challenges can be completed per day as part of undergoing Field Research quests, providing unique rewards as part of Research Breakthroughs, while Special Research quests chance to uncover never before seen Pokémon, including the elusive Mythical Pokémon Mew.

 Research quests and rewards change every month.
-For example, the first three months were based on the original Legendary Birds, which were the Research Breakthrough reward for that month, with quests to match - so with Moltres as the reward, we saw Fire-themed quests and rewards.
+For example, the first three months were based on the original Legendary Birds, which were the Research Breakthrough reward for that month, with quests to match - so with Moltres as the reward, we saw Fire-themed quests and rewards, for example.

 On this page:

-The December Field Research has the reward of various Legendary Pokémon from Field Research throughout the year - Articuno, Zapdos, Moltres, Entei, Raikou and Suicune - for the seventh day.
+The February Field Research - which is the same as January's - and has the reward of various Legendary Pokémon from Field Research throughout the year - Articuno, Zapdos, Moltres, Entei, Raikou, Suicune, Ho-Oh and Lugia - for the seventh day.
 Usually, the rewards from PokéStops are based on the reward Pokémon's Type, but with so many available, there's no fixed Type this month.